Apus (The Bird Of Paradise) Constellation

-Sky chart of Apus from your location
+Sky Chart of Apus Constellation

 Here we provide a simplified sky chart of the Apus constellation.
 Alternatively it is possible to locate Apus in the night sky using our Online Interactive Planetarium.

-Visibility of Apus from your location
+Visibility of Apus Constellation

 Apus is currently not visible from Greenwich, United Kingdom [change]

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.

 The table below lists the top 20 brightest stars in the Apus constellation.
 See also the complete list of 37 stars brighter than magnitude 6.5 (approximate) in the constellation of Apus.
 Click on each star to see more details about it.